Azure Blob Storage Configuration

 FAQs

-1. In Azure, there are containers within the storage account, so should permissions be applied on a storage or container level?
+- In Azure, there are containers within the storage account, so should permissions be applied on a storage or container level?

-2. When registering files from my Azure storage, where do I specify the container name in the registration script as there isn't a specific field related to this?
+It is best to apply permissions on the main storage account itself as it allows the container/blob to inherit these and be more authoritative. - When registering files from my Azure storage, where do I specify the container name in the registration script as there isn't a specific field related to this?

-In Azure, the container name, in addition to any folder name which the items/files are located within, need to be specified within the storage_key field in the payload.
+In Azure, the container name, in addition to any folder name which the items/files are located within, need to be specified within thestorage_key

 If you encounter any issues or have any questions feel free to contact us at [email protected]

 After connecting your Azure blob, you're ready to register data in V7